 Let us first address the glamorous decorations and colours that cheers you up after a long day of classes.
 In addition to that, it was also topped with two beautiful hostesses that had awesome stage presence and always cheered the crowd with their jokes.

-Now let us start by the top three performances which were decided by a sophisticated board of judges which were all part of the UNMC’s culture this year which were Tormali Francis (SA President), Mr. Shazereen (SA Officer), Hisham (SA Homes Officer) and Monima Mohsen, a student that was picked from a lot of applicants.
+Now let us start by the top three performances which were decided by a board of judges who were all part of the UNMC’s ICN this year which were Tormali Francis (SA President), Mr. Shazereen (SA Officer), Hisham (SA Homes Officer) and Monima Mohsen, a student that was picked from the audience.